eswe74/repo_1/README.md

 ## Lisää automaattinen asennus eli Continuous Delivery (CD) aikaisemmin tehtyyn skriptiin.

-Tarkat ohjeet CD vaiheesta löytyy täältä:
+Tarkat ohjeet CD vaiheesta löytyy täältä (kohdasta 'Now we are going to create a new access token, in order to deploy our application through the workflow.'):

 https://dev.to/dyarleniber/setting-up-a-ci-cd-workflow-on-github-actions-for-a-react-app-with-github-pages-and-codecov-4hnp